wadewilsones/mood-app/README.md

 npm run serve
 ```

-8. Navigate to client folder and install modules run react app
+8. Navigate to the client folder and install modules run the react app

 ```
 cd client